Downloadable “After the Diagnosis” Toolkit

 In a hurry?
 Want to share FamilyConnect’s information with a friend or family member who doesn’t have easy access to the Internet?
 These printable toolkits, available in both English and Spanish, offer the crucial information that families need to know after the diagnosis.

-There is no right or wrong way to cope with the news that your child is blind or visually impaired.
+There is no right or wrong way to cope with the news that your child is blind or low vision.
 Whatever you’re feeling—anger, sorrow, guilt, confusion, anxiety, or fear—you need to know that your emotions are natural and shared by virtually all parents faced with problems that affect their child’s health and well-being.
-There are a number of strategies that can help you balance your life and your concern for your visually impaired child.
+There are a number of strategies that can help you balance your life and your concern for your child.

 Acknowledge Your Feelings

-Recognize that each parent responds differently to having a child with a visual impairment.
+Recognize that each parent responds differently to having a child with blindness or low vision.
 Try not to compare yourself or your spouse to other parents or criticize yourself because at times you may feel depressed, angry, or have other distressing emotions.

 Take Good Care of Yourself